oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

 table accounting_.

 So this is very easily and faster to get usage statistics of the cluster.
-We can see that like a "datawarehousing" information extraction method.
+We can see that like a "data warehousing" information extraction method.

 Dynamic nodes coupling features
 -------------------------------

-We are working with the `Icatis <http://www.icatis.com/>`_ company on clusters composed by intranet computers.
+We are working with the `Icatis <http://www.icatis.com/>`_ company on clusters composed by Intranet computers.
 These nodes can be switch in computing mode only at specific times.
 So we have implemented a functionality that can request to power on some hardware if they can be in the cluster.

-We are using the field *cm_availability* from the table resources_ to know when a node will be inaccessible in the cluster mode (easily setable with oarnodesetting_ command).
+We are using the field *cm_availability* from the table resources_ to know when a node will be inaccessible in the cluster mode (easily settable with oarnodesetting_ command).
 So when the OAR scheduler wants some potential available computers to launch the jobs then it executes the command SCHEDULER_NODE_MANAGER_WAKE_UP_CMD_.